 INBS 484 Senior Seminar in International Business 3 Credits

 Prerequisite(s): INBS 347 or INBS 349 or MGMT 356 and ECON 371 or FINC 327; and departmental approval.
 Senior standing; Business Administration major.
-Special fee.
 This capstone course integrates preceding international business courses and provides an overview of principles and techniques associated with the formulation and implementation of international business strategies and policies.
 Topics covered include foundations of international business strategy, business-level strategy and corporate-level strategy.
 Other issues addressed include international regional strategies, world-wide competitors, managing industry competition, leveraging resources, and the impact of technology on international business strategy.
 Meets the University Writing Requirement for majors in Business Administration with a Concentration in International Business.
 3 hours lecture.

 INBS 501 International Business: Concepts and Issues 3 Credits